olafurpg/migrate4s/docs/developers/tutorial.md

 ## Use `SymbolInfo` to lookup method signatures

-Our rule is still buggy because we have hard-coded `isSuccess`.
+Our rule is still because we have hard-coded `isSuccess`.
 Let's add a test case to reproduce this bug

 ```scala
 def complete(isSuccess: Boolean): Unit = ()